morepath/reg/doc/usage.rst

 The constructor of ``DocumentIcon`` receives a ``Document`` instance as its first argument.
-The implementation of the ``small`` and ``large`` methods use this instance to determine what icon to produce.
+The implementation of the ``small`` and ``large`` methods uses this instance to determine what icon to produce depending on whether the document is empty or not.

-We call ``DocumentIcon`` an adapter, and we can use it manually:
+We can call ``DocumentIcon`` an adapter, as it adapts the original ``Document`` class to provide an icon API for it.
+We can use it
+manually:

 .. doctest::